ArcherDotBuild/L2/15-Communicating-with-Events/README.md

 #### Responding to user inputs and actions!

-Events allow us to run that code to create a new element or to remove an element or to change color when a specific interaction happens from a user
+Events allow us to run that code to create a new element or to remove an element or to change color when a specific interaction happens from a user.

-This is a small sampling of some of the events that we can work with in our browser
+This is a small sampling of some of the events that we can work with in our browser.

 ### A SMALL TASTE